difference between physical and chemical changes

 In conclusion, physical and chemical changes are both vital phenomena that occur in matter.
 Understanding the differences between them can be helpful to scientists, students, and anyone interested in the observable world.
 Physical changes are mainly concerned with the physical properties of a substance, while chemical changes involve a change in its chemical composition.
 Moreover, physical changes are usually reversible, while chemical changes are frequently irreversible.

-See also difference between crystalline solid and amorphous solid
+See also difference between skeletal muscle and smooth muscle

 Table difference between physical and chemical changes